step-security/github-actions-goat/RestrictOutboundTraffic.md

       with:
         egress-policy: audit
     ```
+    For a seamless experience, StepSecurity recommends copying the full code from [here](https://github.com/step-security/supply-chain-goat/blob/main/sourcecodes/tut1/p3.md) and replacing the previous text entirely.

 4. This change should cause the workflow to run, as it is set to run on push.
 Click on the `Actions` tab to view the workflow run.